Is it necessary?

 Directions

-First, get in the mindset of an advertiser.
+First, get in the mindset of a marketer.
 Then, click on “Select A Design” below to choose one that motivates you.
-The purpose is to symbolize your decision to love Earth.
-For added benefit, consider picking one that also challenges you.
+The purpose is to symbolize your choice to love Earth.
+For added benefit, pick one that also challenges you.

 Next, decide on an item you want printed with the design.
 It should be something you like and will see, use, or wear a lot.
 Submit your order and we’ll get your product made and sent to you.